fieryhenry/tbcms/README.md

 string_patch = StringReplacePatch(
     "https://nyanko-items.ponosgames.com",
-    "https://bc.serveo.net/items/", # replace bc with whatever sub-domain you are using "_",
+    "https://bc.serveo.net:5000/items/",  # replace bc with whatever sub-domain you are using and replace 5000 with whatever port you are using
+    "_",
 )
 patch_name = "replace-nyanko-items-url"